-The cornerstone of reef-regeneration in Biri is the Biri Bud, a new type of artificial reef technology.
-These are being deployed within the Biri Initiative Coral Restoration Zone where they are proving themselves extremely effective in promoting growth of soft and hard corals.
+The cornerstone of reef-regeneration in Biri is the Biri Bud, a new type of artificial reef.
+These are being deployed within the Biri Initiative Coral Restoration Zone to promote growth of soft and hard corals.

 Reefbuds are superficially similar to a much older technology made of concrete, the "Reefball".
-But on closer inspection, they are quite different.
+But on close inspection, they are quite different.
 Reefbuds combine environment-friendly inorganic materials (including beach sand, cement and pebbles), and organic materials or "biomass".
-This special mix forms structures with the following characteristics:
+This mix gives Reefbuds the following characteristics:

-A Reefbud is like a sponge, absorbing sea water together with the marine life suspended in it, such as spores, plankton and algae.
-Even in strong currents, marine life can latch onto or take root in the Reefbud as the currents drive them into its porous cavities.
+A Reefbud is like a sponge, absorbing sea water together with suspended marine life such as spores, plankton and algae.
+Even in strong currents, marine life can latch onto the porous Reefbud as the currents drive them into its cavities.

-The blend of materials in a Reefbud reacts with sea water and triggers a calcification process much like the natural calcification processes that create coral reefs, crab shells, turtle shells, etc.
+The mix of materials in a Reefbud reacts with sea water and triggers a calcification process much like the natural calcification processes that create coral reefs, crab and turtle shells, etc.

 The most remarkable feature of Reefbuds is the speed at which they fulfill their purpose.

 Algae, small fish, sea anemones and shellfish are found aplenty on Reefbuds just a few weeks after deployment even in a marine-dead area (only sand or mud), and there is currently no faster way to revitalise a severely damaged coral reef.

 With each Reefbud weighing 450 kg, they are best suited to locations where heavy lifting equipment, large boats and manpower are readily available.
 There is also a cost component in the biomass, which is specially formulated in Manila and shipped to the deployment site.